Start right where you are and turn searches into customers for life!

 What is Local SEO?

 When it comes to local SEO, the strategies and tactics used are very similar, with the exception that they are focused on optimizing local search.
-This means utilizing search engines like Google My Business and other directories, including local keywords, and ensuring that all content has a local focus.
+This means utilizing search engines like your Google Business Profile and other directories, including local categories and keywords that ensure that all content has a local focus.

 Local SEO is an extremely targeted form of advertising because the business owner isn’t actually advertising directly to the customer.
-It’s this way that local SEO is so unlike television commercials, print ads, and brochures.
+It’s this way, called inbound marketing, that local SEO is so unlike television commercials, print ads, and brochures.
 While these methods may fall upon the ears of hundreds or even thousands, and only get the business one or two new customers, local SEO isn’t blanket advertising.
 Business owners don’t just have to put it out there and hope for the best.
+Searches are consumers intentionally taking action to find what they want rather than a blanketing of possible listeners who may or may not have a need for your product at that time.

 By its very nature, local SEO automatically targets a specific audience.
 And, it’s even cheaper than all of those traditional forms of advertising put together.